 The two go hand in hand.
 While the former establishes you as an authority in your niche, the latter provides information about the tools your audience needs.

 Start thinking about what types of how-to guides and information you want to share with your audience to show you’re an expert.
-And what type of purchase driven transactional keywords do you want to start writing about that can make your blog the mediator between a Google search and a purchase.
+And also, what type of purchase-driven transactional keywords do you want to start writing about that can make your blog the mediator between a Google search and a purchase?

 If you want to start a blog, you need beforehand web hosting and a domain name.
 I recommend getting started with Dreamhost as they’re the best hosting company officially recommended by WordPress and have more than enough features to get you going with your blog.